RobbiePlata/StarBot/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

-An install of node.js using the Node.js Setup wizard
+An install of node.js using the Node.js Setup wizard.
-A TwitchTV name for your bot to use
+A TwitchTV name for your bot to use.
-A TwitchTV channel for your bot to hang out
+A TwitchTV channel for your bot to stay at.

 ### Installing
 In windows, open a command prompt in the directory of the bot